ufocoder/redux-universal-boilerplate/README.md

 There're two ways to work with boilerplate

-1) Build once and then run bunldes:
+1) Build once and then run bundles:

 ```bash
 npm run build